learnbyexample/learn_gnuawk/gnu_awk.md

 ## split

 The `split` function provides the same features as the record splitting done using `FS`.
 This is helpful when you need the results as an array for some reason, for example to use array sorting features.
-Or, when you need to further split a field content. `split` accepts four arguments, with last two being optional.
+Or, when you need to further split a field content. `split` accepts four arguments, the last two being optional.

 * First argument is the string to be split
 * Second argument is the array variable to save results